-- 1. Switch off the unit, and disconnect both the transmitter and receiver units from their alignment flanges by loosening the corresponding mounting nuts. - 2.
-Remove the adapter ring (no.4 in Figure 3-1) from both the transmitter and receiver alignment unit. - 3.
-Fit the 'target window' which is included in the red laser alignment jig kit to the receiver alignment unit. - 4.
+- 1. Switch off the unit, and disconnect both the transmitter and receiver units from their alignment units by loosening the corresponding mounting nuts. - 2.
+Fit the 'target window' which is included in the red laser alignment jig kit to the receiver alignment unit. - 3.
 Mount the red laser alignment jig on the transmitter side using the supplied mounting nut and locate the laser beam on the receiver side.
 In order to eliminate deviation of the red beam from the axis between the centres of the RU and TU, one should rotate the body of the alignment base and observe that the red laser beam is at the same point within 360° rotation.
-If not, the red laser beam circle should be centred on the RU axis. - 5.
-For initial adjustment, loosen the adjustment screws shown in Figure 3-3 on the transmitter unit purging flange and move it carefully from side to side and up and down to locate the laser beam in the receiver hole/target window (you may need two people).
-Always hold and support the transmitter unit when tightening the locking screws and the adjustment screw on the transmitter unit side. - 6.
-Having found the laser beam, move the beam to the centre of the target window by carefully adjusting the adjustment screws on the transmitter side (following the procedure described above).
-Lock the alignment by tightening the locking screws on the transmitter side and check that the alignment has not changed. - 7.
-After adjustment, check the maximum gap between the process flange and the alignment flange is no more than 6 mm. - 8.
+If not, the red laser beam circle should be centred on the RU axis. - 4.
+For initial adjustment, loosen the adjustment screws shown in Figure 3-3 Error!
+Reference source not found.on the transmitter unit purging flange and move it carefully from side to side and up and down to locate the laser beam in the receiver hole/target window (you may need two people).
+Always hold and support the transmitter unit when tightening the locking screws and the adjustment screw on the transmitter unit side. - 5.
+Having found the laser beam, move the beam to the centre of the hole by carefully adjusting the adjustment screws on the transmitter side (following the procedure ablve).
+Lock the alignment by tightening the locking screws on the transmitter side and check that the alignment has not changed. - 6.
+After adjustment, check the maximum gap between the process flange and the alignment flange is no more than 6 mm. - 7.
 The laser beam is now centred, but not necessarily parallel with the optical axis of the receiver unit.
-The following section describes the procedure for aligning the receiver unit to maximise the signal of the SERVOTOUGH Laser Monitor.
+The following section describes the procedure for aligning the receiver unit to maximise the signal of the SERVOTOUGH LaserCompact Monitor.